On the

 Stu finally fulfilling the dream he had held all his life.

-To play where his heroes had played, to write where the people who had inspired him had written.
+To play where his heroes had played, to write where the people who had

 To drive Route 66.
 To sing in Nashville.